Table Of Contents

 What is the maximum amount I can collect as a security deposit?

-A security deposit may not exceed an amount equal to 1 month’s rent and the landlord is obligated to deposit the money in a federally insured interest-bearing savings or checking account.
+In accordance with North Dakota landlord-tenant law, a security deposit may not exceed an amount equal to 1 month’s rent, and the landlord is obligated to deposit the money in a federally insured interest-bearing savings or checking account.

 Please Note: The landlord may require a “pet deposit” which may not exceed an amount of $2,500 or 2 month’s rent, whichever is greater.